Nathan-47/clippedit/README.md

 # Clippedit
-This project is a site that will allow users to sign up and their data be recorded into the database.
-User can then login into the site using their username and password.
+This project is a site built with a working login system that will allow users to sign up and their data be recorded into the database.

 <br />